 Trump Touts Economic Gains, As Trade War Looms

 President Trump told a group of small-business owners Tuesday that the nation's economic future has never looked brighter.
-But that future could be imperiled by Trump's own multi-front trade war.
+But that future could be imperiled by Trump's own multifront trade war.

 "Main Street is thriving and America is winning once again," Trump declared in a speech to the NFIB, a small-business lobbying group.
 "You know, we're respected again.
 This country is respected again."